Thorpe House School

 Most boys bomb around on the playground during free time, kicking footballs, playing table tennis and giving off the unmistakable energy that you can only get from large groups of boys in one place.
 They were boisterous but well-behaved – it was fun to watch them.

 Music wise, there are the usual peri-teachers, plus prep and senior choirs and various ensembles.
 No full school orchestra which is a shame, but on the plus side there is a rock band so, you know, swings and roundabouts.

 Terence Ayres joined the school two years ago and is on the young side for a headmaster at 43.
 An Essex lad, he’s very kind and amenable, chatting away on his lime green office furniture (trust me, it’s bright).
 He knows that the big USP for Thorpe House School is its reputation as a ‘home away from home’, a super-friendly, nurturing school that delivers a lot of individual attention on each child.
-This year (2017) was the best year for GSCEs in the school’s history – 97% achieved 5+ GCSE including Maths and English at A* – C grade, and 41% of the total grades were A*- A. In a typical year, 65-70% of 16+ leavers move into local grammar schools, with the remainder staying in the private system.
+Last year (2017) was the best year for GSCEs in the school’s history – 97% achieved 5+ GCSE including Maths and English at A* – C grade, and 41% of the total grades were A*- A. In a typical year, 65-70% of 16+ leavers move into local grammar schools, with the remainder staying in the private system.

 The uniform is gloriously smart – check out those blazers!
 Those furnishings in the headmaster’s room take some beating.
 Also, the school motto ‘To strive, to seek, to find and not to yield’ is quite a mouthful.
 But then I could say the same about eating a packet of Maltesers in one go.
 I’ve never managed it myself, but who am I to knock the ambition?

 Average.
 A stepping scale starting at £3,650 for reception, £3,840 for Years 1-2, £4,795 for Years 3-6, then £5,654 for Years 7-11.